Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Detailed Results

 \subsection{Machine Translation Quality}

-We evaluate machine translation (MT) quality for translated queries, titles, and evidence documents using COMET-QE scores.
-We do not perform any filtering based on these scores.
-Table~\ref{tab:comet_quality} reports average scores by language, and Figure~\ref{fig:comet_distribution} shows full score distributions.
+We evaluate Machine Translation (MT) quality for translated queries, titles, and evidence documents using COMET-QE scores.
+We do not perform any filtering based on these scores. \autoref{tab:comet_quality} reports average scores by language, and \autoref{fig:comet_distribution} shows full score distributions.
 We find little evidence that MT quality drives English preference.
-Document COMET-QE scores (last column of Table~\ref{tab:comet_quality}) are lowest for Arabic (0.511) and Swahili (0.516), while Bengali shows a relatively high score (0.559).
-Yet, citation accuracies (Table~\ref{tab:main_acc}) show that Arabic’s ranking varies widely across models \---\ third lowest for \textsc{LLaMA-3.1} 8B and \textsc{Qwen-3} 8B, lowest for \textsc{LLaMA-3.3} 70B, fourth lowest for \textsc{Qwen-3} 14B and \textsc{Aya23}, but relatively higher for \textsc{Gemma-3} 27B.
+Document COMET-QE scores (last column of \autoref{tab:comet_quality}) are lowest for Arabic (0.511) and Swahili (0.516), while Bengali shows a relatively high score (0.559).
+Yet, citation accuracies (\autoref{tab:main_acc}) show that Arabic’s ranking varies widely across models\textemdash third lowest for \textsc{LLaMA-3.1} 8B and \textsc{Qwen-3} 8B, lowest for \textsc{LLaMA-3.3} 70B, fourth lowest for \textsc{Qwen-3} 14B and \textsc{Aya23}, but relatively higher for \textsc{Gemma-3} 27B.
 By contrast, Bengali exhibits the second-strongest English preference after Swahili despite its higher MT quality.
-These results suggest that resource level, rather than MT quality, is a stronger indicator of English preference.
+This suggests that resource level, rather than MT quality, is a stronger indicator of English preference.